 Set out a shallow can to measure how much water your hose and sprinkler are delivering.
 The amounts will vary depending on available water pressure and the particular sprinkler you’re using.
 Once you know how much water you can deliver, leave the sprinkler on long enough to give that root system a full inch of moisture.
 Continue with your watering regimen at least every two to three weeks until the ground freezes.

 Soil needles can be valuable tools, too.
 Tagawa Gardens carries Ross Root Feeders, the familiar yellow soil probes that can deliver a lot of water to very specific areas, like right next to a young root system.
-Use it empty of fertilizer, or, try a deep root irrigator, which we carry too.

 Our goal is still an inch of moisture over the entire root zone.
 I measure that by turning the hose on full, then holding the tip of the soil needle over a bucket so I can determine how many seconds it takes to deliver an inch of moisture.